ezavarygin/fdd_checkup/README.md

 ```
 **Keep in mind:**

 Take into account that VPFIT will be run from folders lying 2 directories down in the directory tree.
-You may need to correct the pathes to your spectral ranges specified in the fort.26 file.
+You may need to correct the paths to your spectral ranges specified in the fort.26 file.

 ## What it does